-G.1.1.1 The Municipality is located within the traditional territories of the Teme-Augama Anishnabai and Temagami First Nation.
+G.1.1.1 The Municipality is located within the Robinson-Huron Treaty (Treaty 61) area and within the traditional territories of the Teme-Augama Anishnabai and Temagami First Nation.

 The Municipality may undertake the preparation of an Archaeological Management Plan.